Azure/azure-rest-api-specs/specification/hdinsight/resource-manager/readme.md

     reason: The "location" property is a must for a tracked resource.
   - code: TrackedResourcePatchOperation
     reason: This is a false positive, the "tags" property is defined in TrackedResource.
+  - code: OperationIdNounVerb
+    reason: This is false alarm.
+We checked that the operation id "Clusters_ListByClusterPoolName" is correct.
+  - code: GetCollectionOnlyHasValueAndNextLink
+    reason: This is false alarm.
 ```

 ### Tag: package-2023-04-preview